Renault: Production

+Country-wise production

+Vehicle production

+Below is the ranking of vehicle production in Renault group factories in 2023:

+Engine production

+Below is the production of engines, Horse division for thermal engines and Ampere division for electric motors, in the Renault group factories in 2023:

+Gearbox production

+Below is the production of gearboxes in the Renault group factories in 2023:

 Corporate governance

 Renault's head office is in Boulogne-Billancourt.
 The head office is located near the old Renault factories; Renault has maintained a historical presence in Boulogne-Billancourt since the company's opening in 1898.

 Renault is administered through a board of directors, an executive committee and a management committee.
 As of January 2019, members of the 19-seat board include Jean-Dominique Senard (as chairman), Cherie Blair, Catherine Barba and Pascale Sourisse.
-Clotilde Delbos is the acting CEO.
+François Provost is the current CEO as of 2025.